 First, the advances in understanding of plant relationships result in the need to change a number of names to reflect this new information.
 These advances have been tremendous in the last couple of decades, driven by our ability to directly access the genetic code, as well as the development of computational tools and computer power sufficient to analyze such vast amounts of data.
 This includes reorganization of genera, most especially in difficult families such as Asteraceae, Brassicaceae, Cyperaceae, and Poaceae, as well as circumscriptions of some plant families, following, with minor exceptions the Angiosperm Phylogeny Group, (http://www.mobot.org/MOBOT/research/APweb/welcome.html).
 In addition, there have been a modest number of routine nomenclatural changes required by the International Code of Botanical Nomenclature.
 Genera in Michigan Flora whose family assignments have changed summarizes the family reassignments in tabular form.

 Second, there have been a large number of species added to the flora.
-The total herein of seed plants (as of the latest revision in 2015; see the section "Additions since the Field Manual of Michigan Flora (2012)" below) is 2750 species, which represents a net increase of 285 species, or about 11%, over the 2465 species mapped in the three volumes of Michigan Flora.
-Adding the 108 ferns and other spore bearing vascular plants to this gives a total of 2858 species in this website.
-The total number of entities treated, however, is 2864 because 6 species have dual entries, for native and alien elements.
+The total herein of seed plants (as of the latest revision in 2016; see the section "Additions since the Field Manual of Michigan Flora (2012)" below) is 2775 species, which represents a net increase of 310 species, or nearly 13%, over the 2465 species mapped in the three volumes of Michigan Flora.
+Adding the 108 ferns and other spore bearing vascular plants to this gives a total of 2883 species in this website.
+The total number of entities treated, however, is 2889 because 6 species have dual entries, for native and alien elements.
 These six species are Allium schoenoprasum, Echinacea purpurea, Myrica pensylvanica, Phragmites australis, Symphoricarpos albus, and Veronica beccabunga.
-The majority of these 285 additions, 237 or ca. 8% of the flora, are species newly discovered to be part of the state flora (or in a few cases confirmed with more ample material).
-Most of these additions (189 or about 80% of the additions) sadly represent aliens, the most dynamic element in the flora.
+The great majority of these 310 additions, 291 or ca. 10% of the total flora, are species newly discovered to be part of the state flora (or in a very few cases confirmed with more ample material).
+Most of these additions (246 or nearly 80% of the additions) sadly represent aliens, the most dynamic element in the flora.
 Other additional species are the result of better understanding of difficult groups (often helped by ample new collections), or in rare cases re-identification of older collections.
 In a few instances, species have disappeared due to re-identification or “lumping” due to better understanding of variation.
-All the name changes, additions, and deletions to the three volumes of Michigan Flora are listed in Additions and name changes to Michigan Flora.
+All the name changes, additions, and deletions to the three volumes of Michigan Flora are listed in Additions and name changes to Michigan Flora, with highlights also noted in the next section.
 In adding species, we have tried to retain the basic structure of the Michigan Flora keys, where possible, and in cases where keys were dramatically altered, the key construction principles used in Michigan Flora were followed.
 While the many changes in names may be frustrating, take heart that the characters used to distinguish a species remain the same, regardless of the name used!

 Additions since the Field Manual of Michigan Flora (2012)